DavidLBoyd1986/aws-eks-deployment/README.md

 <h1>Private EKS and Public Bastion Hosts</h1>
 <h2>CloudFormation Deployment</h2>

-Generates a VPC with Bastion Hosts (Linux and Windows), and a VPC running a Private EKS Cluster with the WebGoat Application to pentest against.
+Generates a VPC with Bastion Hosts (Linux and Windows), and a VPC running a Private EKS Cluster.

 The Bastion Host VPC will have a full VPC Peering connection with the EKS Cluster's VPC.

-IMPORTANT - I didn't add the Kali instance yet, and never will.
-            The end goal is to put a small ec2-instance instead of the bastion hosts.
-            This instance will route traffic from your on-prem kali to the private EKS Cluster that is in a private subnet in it's own VPC.
-            That way you can hack away privately without exposing the vulnerable web application publicly.
+I'm working on deploying this using Jenkins, hence the Jenkinsfile.
+It can be deployed using the build_script.sh as well.
+I plan on adding a gitlab pipeline deployment as well.

+This guide will only explain the build_script.sh deployment, as the Jenkins and Gitlab deployments are too complicated to explain here.

+I attempted to keep this fully private at first, but have kinks to work out, so I'm changing it to a public cluster, and will change it to be private later.
+The problem with private deployment is I can't deploy kubernetes apps using the pipelines since the private Cluster can only be accessed using the bastion hosts.
+I will eventually make two eks deployments, one public and one private.

 <h3>Prerequisites</h3>

-1. The aws-cli is installed and configured
+1. The aws-cli is installed and configured on the host running the build_script.sh
     a.
 Install aws-cli
     b.
 Configure aws-cli with access key or IAM Role